bbauska/CS198.1x/readme.md

 Notice specifically that a contract must be agreed upon, and that it is enforceable by law.

-So just by these words alone, it sounds like we need some sort of consensus going on in our smart contract system.
+just by these words alone, it sounds like we need some sort of consensus going on in our smart contract system.

 And through consensus, we should be able to agree on both the contents of the contract, and also the execution of the contract.